saltkid/tbg/docs/remove_command_usage.md

 default_stretch: uniform
 default_opacity: 0.1
 ```
-Note that it was not removed.
-When you remove a single flag, it will inherit the default flag field, which in this case is `default_alignment`'s value: `center`.
+When you remove a single flag, it will be blanked out.
+This just means the blanked out alignment flag will inherit the `default_alignment` value (`center`).

 Let's remove stretch next.
 ```